noaht11/WeBWorKMathView/README.md

 # WeBWorKLivePreview
-A Chrome extension to provide live previews of math equations entered into WeBWorK text fields using MathJax
+A Chrome extension to provide live previews of math equations entered into WeBWorK text fields using KaTeX and MathJax

 ![Screenshot](/docs/Screenshot.png?raw=true)